 - Physical characteristics such as eye color, hair color, height, weight, or muscle tone that fall within a “normal” range and are not caused by a physiological disorder do not count as impairments.
 A predisposition to illness or disease is also not an impairment.

 - Illegal drug use is not a disability.
 Compulsive gambling, pyromania, kleptomania, and various sexual behavior disorders are not considered to be disabilities.

 - Pregnancy itself is not a disability, but pregnancy-related impairments may constitute a disability.
-Also, mothers have legal rights to take breaks to breastfeed their child or to express milk.
+There are further pregnancy considerations under Title IX including the legal right to take breaks to breastfeed or to express milk.

 - An impairment that is trivial or of short duration is not a disability.
 Examples include a cold, the flu, or mild seasonal allergies.

 "Physical or mental impairment" for purposes of this guidance and William & Mary policy and procedure is defined by the regulations promulgated by the Department of Justice (28 C.F.R.
 35.104) and includes disorders and conditions such as emotional illnesses and learning disabilities as well as diseases and speech and hearing impairments.

 An accommodation is "a modification, change or adjustment to an individual’s job, work conditions or work environment, or to the job application process for an applicant.
 An accommodation can be a change to the way job functions are typically performed, made in order to allow a qualified individual with a disability to perform the job."
 Federal law requires W&M to make reasonable accommodations for employees (faculty or staff) with disabilities; it is part of our obligation not to discriminate.

 - Reallocating or redistributing marginal job functions that an employee is unable to perform because of a disability, such as switching duties between employees.